Begin with the Heart

 More

-Imperfect Fragements of Love
+Imperfect Fragments of Love

 Love is all that we spend our lives seeking, but we forget along the way that love is present the moment we surrender to it.
 And the moment we surrender, we are no longer afraid of dying, or whether or not there is eternal life, because we have already found it, in love.
 Just one glimpse of true love, within and around us, shows us heaven.
 Love is eternal life.
 Because love sings forever, and […]